DeHump74/Hotel_project/README.md

 # Hotel_project

 This project I used Hotel data.
-I used sql to combine the 5 datasets by certain columns.
+I used sql to combine the 5 datasets by certain columns.Using Mysql workbench I combined the data.
 Then I went to Tableua to visualize the data and create for diffrent story focuing on diffrent topics with a description at the top of each.